backstage/backstage/docs/plugins/proxying.md

 The value inside each route is either a simple URL string, or an object on the format accepted by [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware).
+Additionally, it has an optional `credentials` key which can have the following
+values:

+- `require`: Callers must provide Backstage user or service credentials with each request.
+The credentials are not forwarded to the proxy target.
+This is the default.
+- `forward`: Callers must provide Backstage user or service credentials with each request, and those credentials are forwarded to the proxy target.
+- `dangerously-allow-unauthenticated`: No Backstage credentials are required to access this proxy target.
+The target can still apply its own credentials checks, but the proxy will not help block non-Backstage-blessed callers.
+If you also add `allowedHeaders: ['Authorization']` to an endpoint configuration, then the Backstage token (if provided) WILL be forwarded.

 If the value is a string, it is assumed to correspond to: